RGaonkar/airmozilla/README.md

     pip install -r requirements.txt
     pip install -r dev-requirements.txt

-The second file is necessary so you can
+These two files are available in the airmozilla respository, after you clone it from github The second file is necessary so you can

 **Step 2 - Get the code**